github-campus-advisors/Campus-Advisor-Training/Module 2/Module 2.1 Assignment.md

 # Module 2.1 Assignment

 In this lesson, you learned how to create a remote repository from scratch.
+But what happens if you want to create a local version of a remote repository that already exists?
+Now, if a repository already exists, and it already has code that you want, you can actually copy it to your local machine using the command `git clone` followed by the Repository URL.

 In this assignment, you’ll learn how to clone a repository on GitHub to your local machine, allowing you to manage and edit files locally.
 To complete this assignment, follow the instructions below:

 1. On GitHub, navigate to the main page of this repository.
 Click the green button that says `Code` then copy the URL by clicking the gray clipboard icon.